With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreButler Health System Family Services is a mental health facility in Butler County, PA, located at 216 North Washington Street, 16001.
 Butler Health System Family Services provides outpatient treatment.
-Butler Health System Family Services provides cognitive behavioral therapy, psychotropic medication and couples/family therapy to adults, young adults and seniors 65 or older.
-Butler Health System Family Services also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services available at Butler Health System Family Services include court-ordered outpatient treatment and family psychoeducation.
+Butler Health System Family Services provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
+Butler Health System Family Services also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Some other services available at Butler Health System Family Services include family psychoeducation and court-ordered outpatient treatment.

-Learn MoreCranberry Twp Va Outpatient Clinic is a mental health treatment clinic in Butler County, Pennsylvania, located at 900 Commonwealth Drive, Suite 900, 16066 zip code.
-Cranberry Twp Va Outpatient Clinic provides telemedicine/telehealth and outpatient treatment.
-Cranberry Twp Va Outpatient Clinic provides psychotropic medication, couples/family therapy and group therapy to adults, seniors 65 or older and young adults.
+Learn MoreCranberry Twp Va Outpatient Clinic is a mental health clinic in Butler County, PA, located at 900 Commonwealth Drive, Suite 900, 16066.
+Cranberry Twp Va Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
+Cranberry Twp Va Outpatient Clinic offers trauma therapy, group therapy and couples/family therapy to seniors 65 or older, young adults and adults.
 Cranberry Twp Va Outpatient Clinic also supports veterans.
-Additional services provided by Cranberry Twp Va Outpatient Clinic consist of supported employment, suicide prevention services and housing services.
+Additional services offered at Cranberry Twp Va Outpatient Clinic include case management, supported employment and supported housing.

 Learn MoreMhy Family Services is a mental health facility in Butler County, PA, located at 521 Route 228 in the 16046 zip code.
 Mhy Family Services provides residential treatment.
-Mhy Family Services provides psychotropic medication, trauma therapy and cognitive behavioral therapy to children / adolescents.
-Additional services offered by Mhy Family Services consist of education services, family psychoeducation and suicide prevention services.
+Mhy Family Services provides individual psychotherapy, activity therapy and trauma therapy to children / adolescents.
+Additional services offered by Mhy Family Services consist of family psychoeducation, suicide prevention services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.